celeste1030/music-trends-2020/README.md

 Valence - The higher the value, the more positive mood for the song.

-Tempo: The pace of a piece of music is known as its tempo.
+Tempo - The pace of a piece of music is known as its tempo.
 Tempo can be measured by beats per minute, or bpm

 Liveness - The higher the value, the more likely the song is a live recording.